 While the resume and cover letter were loaded with these key search words, it read like a list or like documents that were thoughtlessly stuffed with key search words and management gibberish.
 A lot articles on resume writing found on the web will tell you that you need to insert key search words.
 However, what they fail to explain is how to work them in naturally, thoughtfully, and strategically.
 This is where the science of resume writing becomes a bit of an art.
 For John, we analyzed the employer’s requirements, the job’s core competencies, prioritized and spoke to them.
 Since we have previously hired for this job as HR professionals and have analyzed it to set compensation we applied this understanding to our advantage.
 (I feel it is important to let you in on a little secret: Those in staffing recognize the tactic of key word stuffing and hate it).

 An effective resume is one that is written for BOTH the recruitment software AND the human screening device.
 Remember, that behind every recruitment software and computer is a human.
 And while your resume must get pass the “recruitsoft gatekeeper”, ultimately it must also evoke an emotional response from the hiring manager.
-An effective resume will create such an emotional response, and cause the reader to read on.
+An effective resume will create such an emotional response, and cause the reader to read on not lose interest.
 This emotional response is what I like to call the “wow effect”So when writing your resume, aim for this “wow” effect and remember to write for both the recruitsoft and the hiring manager.